Feature article

 AI summary

-The 2026 Trends International Design Awards (TIDA) have crowned New Zealand's best kitchens, highlighting innovative renovations and new builds.
+The 2026 Trends International Design Awards (TIDA) have crowned New Zealand's best kitchens.
+Atelier Jones Design won for a 1950s duplex renovation featuring aged brass and a custom kōwhai motif.

-A key trend is using warm, textured materials like timber to seamlessly integrate kitchens with living areas.
+A key trend is using warm, textured materials like timber.

 Raimana Jones designed the cabinetry with a Mid-century influence, and specified specially aged brass for the tall cabinets.
 Photo: David Straight